بررسی مکانیزم گرمایشی لوله های داغ تاج به کمک مطالعه طیفی و تصویری نواحی خزه خورشیدی

 چکیده [English]

-Coronal heating mechanisms are generally classified as wave (AC: Alternating Current) and Direct Current (DC) models.
+Coronal heating mechanisms are generally classified as waves (AC: Alternating Current) and Direct Current (DC) models.
 Restricted evidences from both models have been observed over different structures of the solar atmosphere.
 However, a general model describing the global heating process in the whole solar atmosphere is missing.
 Active regions are the magnetic anchorages of the solar corona.
 It is believed that the Active Regions have important contribution in the heating of the corona.
-ARs divided into two sub-regions: Warm coronal loops (~ 1 MK) and hot coronal loops (> 1.5 MK).
+ARs are divided into two sub-regions: Warm coronal loops (~ 1 MK) and hot coronal loops (> 1.5 MK).
 There are strong observational evidence supporting the DC nanoflare model in the warm coronal loops.
 However, there is still no conclusive answer for the responsible heating mechanism of hot loops.
 There are some observational evidence indicating the existence of steady heating, some others indicating the impulsive heating, and very lately people have found MHD wave heating signatures in the hot loops.
-The intrinsic fuzzy nature of hot coronal emission lines made it impossible to isolate the hot loop structures and study their physical properties.
-Therefore, the only way to study the hot loops is to focus to their hot footpoints called “moss” areas, which was discovered in 1999 by Berger et al. using TRACE 171 Å images.
-The moss emission has reticulated spongy structure.
+The intrinsic fuzzy nature of hot coronal emission lines made it impossible to isolate the hot loop structures and study their physical properties separately.
+Therefore, the only way to study the hot loops is to focus on their hot footpoints called “moss” areas, which was discovered in 1999 by Berger et al. using TRACE 171 Å images.
+The moss emission has a reticulated spongy structure.
 It is believed that when the hot coronal loops cover the cold plage regions, an inward radial thermal conduction gradient is formed which causes the plasma to heat up and radiate.
-This radiation is what we call” moss” The dark patches inside the bright moss areas are the cross section of the cold spicular material rising upward toward the corona.
+This radiation is what we call ”moss”.
+The dark patches inside the bright moss areas are the cross sections of the cold spicular materials rising upward toward the corona.

 کلیدواژهها [English]